 Fortress and Hanseatic city

-In the fortified and Hanseatic city you can count on a good deal of history and culture.
-The city is surrounded by fortifications: a wide, tree-lined belt with moats for protection, along the north side the river Waal.
+In the fortified and Hanseatic city you can count on a dose of history and culture.
+The city is surrounded by fortifications: a wide, tree-lined belt with moats for protection, along the northern side the river Waal.

-One of the eye-catchers of this city is St. Martin’s Church.
+One of the highlights of this city is St. Martin’s Church.
 Both the church and the tower were largely built in the 15th century.
-You will also find the Stadskasteel; a monumental building in the center of Zaltbommel.
-The museum introduces you to the rich 16th-century history of the Bommelerwaard.
+You will also find the museum in the City Castle; a monumental building in the city center.
+In the museum you’ll get acquainted with the rich 16th-century history of the Bommelerwaard.
 The glorious past, the many cozy terraces and nice places to eat make this city the chosen place for a wonderful day out.

 Gorinchem